Coronavirus: Reserve Bank Governor Adrian Orr explains shock official cash rate cut

 Orr ruled out imposing a negative official cash rate to combat the coronavirus challenges to the economy.

-Instead if the economy needed more stimulus the central bank would be buying government bonds.
+Instead, if the economy needed more stimulus, the central bank would be buying government bonds.

 There would be a "significant" impact on New Zealand's economy and spending will be subdued for a while.